Sulfur: benefits, dosage, contraindications

 ✪✪✪✪✪

-A preliminary study indicates that a homeopathic nasal spray containing sulfur offers efficacy comparable to sodium cromoglicate nasal spray (an allergy medication) in relieving the symptoms of allergic rhinitis for 42 days.
+A preliminary study indicates that a homeopathic nasal spray containing sulfur offers efficacy comparable to that of sodium cromoglycate nasal spray (an allergy medication) in relieving allergic rhinitis symptoms for 42 days.

 Posologie